 Figure 2.
-2004 distribution of the papaya fruit fly, Toxotrypana curvicauda Gerstaecker, in Florida.
+Florida distribution of the papaya fruit fly, Toxotrypana curvicauda Gerstaecker, in 2004.
 Drawing by G. J. Steck and B. D. Sutton, Division of Plant Industry.

 Adult: Commonly mistaken for a vespid wasp due to its size, form, coloration, and behavior, the papaya fruit fly is predominantly yellow marked with black.
-The female has a very long, slender abdomen with a greatly elongated curved ovipositor which exceeds the length of its body (length: body, 8.5–12.5 mm; ovipositor, 9 to 14 mm).
-The male fly resembles the female with a hairy, but less markedly banded stalked abdomen and without the ovipositor (length: body, 11–13.5 mm; wing, 8.5–11 mm).
+The female has a very long, slender abdomen with a greatly elongated, curved ovipositor which exceeds the length of its body ( body length: 8.5-12.5 mm; ovipositor length: 9-14 mm).
+The male fly resembles the female with a hairy, but less markedly banded, stalked abdomen and without the ovipositor (body length: 11-13.5 mm; wing width: 8.5-11 mm).

 Figure 3.
 Adult female.
 Drawing by Division of Plant Industry.

 Figure 4.
-Adult male papaya fruit flies, Toxotrypana curvicauda Gerstaecker.
-Dorsal view (lower left), Ventral view (upper right).
+Adult male papaya fruit flies, Toxotrypana curvicauda Gerstaecker, dorsal view (lower left) and ventral view (upper right).
 Photograph by James L. Nation, University of Florida.

-Egg: Long, slender, yellow egg with a long cylindrical stalk.
+Egg: The egg is long, slender, and yellow with a long cylindrical stalk.
 The average length is approximately 2.5 mm, and the largest diameter is 0.2 mm.

-Larva: Larva white and typical fruit fly shape (cylindrical-maggot-shape, elongate, anterior end narrowed and somewhat recurved ventrally, with anterior mouth hooks, ventral fusiform areas and flattened caudal end); last instar usually large compared to other species, 13–15 mm in length; venter with fusiform areas on segments 4 through 11; anterior buccal carinae narrow, long and usually 13 to 15 in number; anterior spiracles nearly straight on dorsal edge but with noticeable depression centrally, with tubules numerous, varying from 22 to 28 and usually with some tubules in a somewhat secondary dorsal row.
+Larvae: Larvae are white and the typical fruit fly shape (cylindrical-maggot-shape, elongate, with the anterior end narrowed and somewhat recurved ventrally, with anterior mouth hooks, ventral fusiform areas and flattened caudal end).
+The last instar is large compared to other species at 13-15 mm in length.
+Other features include the venter with fusiform areas on segments 4 through 11, anterior buccal carinae narrow, long and usually 13 to 15 in number, anterior spiracles nearly straight on dorsal edge but with noticeable depression centrally, with tubules numerous, varying from 22 to 28 and usually with some tubules in a somewhat secondary dorsal row.